alfarkas/django-react-dockerized/README.md

 # About me
-Basic DRF + React app, using containers with Docker and Docker Compose.
+Basic DRF + React app, using containers with Docker and Docker Compose in a single local Swarm node.

 # Basic commands